tenpy/tenpy/doc/intro/npc.rst

 Indirect creation by manipulating existing arrays
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Of course, a new :class:`~tenpy.linalg.np_conserved.Array` can also created using the charge data from exisiting Arrays, for example with :meth:`~tenpy.linalg.np_conserved.Array.zeros_like` or creating a (deep or shallow) :meth:`~tenpy.linalg.np_conserved.Array.copy`.
+Of course, a new :class:`~tenpy.linalg.np_conserved.Array` can also created using the charge data from existing Arrays, for example with :meth:`~tenpy.linalg.np_conserved.Array.zeros_like` or creating a (deep or shallow) :meth:`~tenpy.linalg.np_conserved.Array.copy`.
 Further, there are many higher level functions like :func:`~tenpy.linalg.np_conserved.tensordot` or :func:`~tenpy.linalg.np_conserved.svd`, which also return new Arrays.